Patience

 In early drafts of Patience, Gilbert originally wrote “The Soldiers of Our Queen” as a two verse song.
 By the time of Patience’ Opening Night, however, Gilbert had rewritten the piece as a one verse song.

 For our 1990 production of Patience, members of our company asked the Director, Zoe Kuester, if it might be possible to add a second verse, as it was such a delightful, but all too short song.
 As Gilbert’s original second verse was not appropriate in context with the current first verse, Zoe invited the members of the company to write a new second verse.
-Holly Windle did so and her new text was used in that production and in the company’s subsequent production of Patience in 2002.
+Holly Windle did so, and her new text was used in that production and in the company’s subsequent productions of Patience in 2002, 2012 and 2025.

 The version sung Opening Night …